Save Money & Energy

 Make wise choices to use less energy with the following tips:

-- Use a programmable thermostat to manage your daily heating and cooling needs.
+- Use a smart thermostat to program and manage your energy usage.

 - Try ceiling or portable fans to circulate air and make a room feel cooler.